stanfordpython/python-assignments/assign0/README.md

 KEEPER: What is your name?
 Sir Robin of Camelot.
 KEEPER: What is your quest?
 To seek the Holy Grail.
 KEEPER: What is the capital of Assyria?
 I don't know that!
-SIR ROBIN OF CAMELOT.: Auuuuuuuugh!
+SIR ROBIN OF CAMELOT: Auuuuuuuugh!
 KEEPER: Stop!
 KEEPER: What is your name?
 Sir Galahad of Camelot.
 KEEPER: What is your quest?
 I seek the grail.
 KEEPER: What is your favorite color?
 Blue.
-No yel-- SIR GALAHAD OF CAMELOT.: Auuuuuuuugh!
+No yel-- SIR GALAHAD OF CAMELOT: Auuuuuuuugh!
 KEEPER: Stop!
 KEEPER: What is your name?
 It is Arthur, King of the Britons.
 KEEPER: What is your quest?
 To seek the Holy Grail.